 3. Do not expect to see the Northern Lights on a single night.
 Plan your itinerary in such a way that you get at least 2-3 days to go check out the Northern Lights

 5. Carry your camera if you want to capture the beauty of the Northern Lights.
-You’ll need a high sensitivity lens (high ISO) to be able to capture the colours of the aurora.
+You’ll need a high sensitivity lens (high ISO) to be able to capture the colors of the aurora.
 But before you start capturing, spare a moment to enjoy the natural beauty of the phenomenon with your bare eyes.

-6. Have a little patience, well actually have a lot of patience, the Northern Lights will only appear if the sky is clear and the weather is favourable so cross your fingers and keep hoping for it to happen.
+6. Have a little patience, well actually have a lot of patience, the Northern Lights will only appear if the sky is clear and the weather is favorable so cross your fingers and keep hoping for it to happen.

 In case you aren’t aware, Norway has an overall land area of 385,203 km² which means it is quite a big country.
 Given the larger area, it is also difficult to catch the Norway Northern Lights tour.
-Also, the chances of seeing Northern Lights increases if you stay more in the northern part of Norway than in the south.
+Also, the chances of seeing the Northern Lights increases if you stay more in the northern part of Norway than in the south.
 So here are some cities where there are possibilities for viewing the Northern Lights are high:

 The Svalbard islands lie in between Norway and the North Pole.
 From November to February, there is no sunlight in Longyearbyen which increases the chances of seeing the Norway Northern Lights between these months.
-The Longyearbyen area is located at around 1300 km from the North Pole which makes it ideal spot to view the Northern lights at night and sometimes even in the afternoon.
+The Longyearbyen area is located around 1300 km from the North Pole which makes it an ideal spot to view the Northern lights at night and sometimes even in the afternoon.

 Tromso is easier to reach compared to other Norwegian cities.
 Due to the warm currents of the Gulf Stream, the area offers relatively mild temperatures which make it a perfect place to watch the Northern Lights without facing the harsh weather.
-If you are travelling with small kids, you can always go to Tromso to see the Northern Lights.
+If you are traveling with small kids, you can always go to Tromso to see the Northern Lights.

 Lofoten is situated just beneath the Aurora oval which increases the chances of seeing the Northern Lights between September to February.
 The island is also famous for the cod winter fishing activity.

 Despite Senja being Norway’s second-largest island, the area is free from noise and pollution as compared to other Norwegian islands.
 The island is also home to many species of wildlife like moose, seals, reindeers, and eagles.
-Due to the natural, calm and pollution-free environment, the chances of spotting the Northern Lights are also high here.
+Due to the natural, calm, and pollution-free environment, the chances of spotting the Northern Lights are also high here.

-You can enjoy a picture-perfect view of Northern Lights from the top of a mountain in Narvik.
+You can enjoy a picture-perfect view of the Northern Lights from the top of a mountain in Narvik.
 The city is blessed with numerous mountains and many operators conduct special Northern Lights tour where they take people to a mountaintop to view them.
 One such famous tour is visiting the top of Narvikfjellet mountain in a gondola.

-If you visit Norway for the sole purpose of seeing the Northern Lights, you can be disappointed, rather, add adventurous things to do in the country along with seeing Northern Lights and you’ll love the experience.
+If you visit Norway for the sole purpose of seeing the Northern Lights, you can be disappointed, rather, add adventurous things to do in the country along with seeing the Northern Lights and you’ll love the experience.

 1. Sledging on a dog sledge or reindeer sledge at Tromso.
 The sledging activity takes place for 4-5 hours and depending on your skill level, the guides will provide you with a demo before starting the activity.
 Refreshments will be provided in between the activity and dinner will be served at the end of the activity

-2. Spend a night at a Snow Hotel where you will be provided with a cosy room, well lit with beautiful lights and the room walls adorned with snow carvings.
+2. Spend a night at a Snow Hotel where you will be provided with a cosy room, well lit with beautiful lights and room walls adorned with snow carvings.
 To keep you extra warm, thermal beds and extra warm clothing will be provided by the hotel authorities too.